M-Harrington/Research-Computing-Instruction/CodingOutline.md

 #### Final exercise:
 - Advanced: predicting using KNN and accuracy Titanic dataset
 - Basic: predict and interpret different model for Corruption

+#### KNN Example
+Could use iris dataset.
+Maybe I'll run out of time to do this though.
+Resource for this with a pretty graph https://www.youtube.com/watch?v=HC0J_SPm9co